There are more and more people jumping onto the influencer train…

 To the hat lovers and collectors out there: you might not have ever asked yourself if you have too many hats, but I can almost guarantee that someone you know and love has wondered.
 In fact, that person may have even contemplated staging an intervention on your behalf after seeing the stacks and piles and bins full-to-overflowing with headgear.
 Believe me – I have experienced that emotion first hand.

 What I would call his obsession with hats (which he would correct me by saying the practicality of hats) didn’t end with high school, either.
-Just looking around our house from where I’m sitting, and I count no less than 10 different hats waiting – nay, yearning – to be worn.
+Just looking around his house I count no less than 10 different hats waiting to be worn.

 If you find yourself in a similar situation, the good news is that there are some pretty slick solutions to your hat storage problems.
 Here’s our top four list: